2023 Most Popular Architectural Sciences Bachelor's Degree Schools in Pennsylvania

 This translates to an average monthly loan payment of $645, based on a 10-year repayment plan.

-Out of the 4 schools in Pennsylvania that were part of this year’s ranking, Carnegie Mellon University landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Carnegie Mellon University is a great place for architectural sciences and technology students working on their bachelor’s degree.
 Located in the city of Pittsburgh, Carnegie Mellon is a private not-for-profit school with a large student population.

 Women make up 52% of the architect science majors at the school.